ZA

 Customary marriage contexts and other special situations (high-level)

 South Africa can involve civil/statutory and customary contexts, and family structures can be complex.
-This section is about preventing ‘wrong-track’ decisions.
+This section is about preventing wrong-track decisions.

 Why special contexts matter

-- Customary marriage context (including where there may be more than one spouse).
+- Customary marriage context, including where there may be more than one spouse.

 - Unclear marriage status or missing marriage proof documents.

-- Minor children and guardianship considerations.
+- Minor children and guardianship concerns.

-- Disputes about paternity/relationships, or a missing/unknown heir.
+- Disputes about paternity, relationships, or a missing/unknown heir.

 Safe rule